 The Trust Board is permitted to exercise all the powers of the Academy Trust.
 The trustees determine whether to delegate any governance functions and have the right to review and adapt its governance structure at any time, which includes removing delegation.

-The Trust Board is led by the Chair of the Trust and meets a minimum of four times a year.
-The Board currently has 9 Trustees.
+The Trust Board is led by the Chair of the Trust and meets six times a year.
+The Board currently has 7 Trustees.
 Trustees are appointed for 4 years per term and the Chair of the trustees is elected on an annual basis.

 Our current Board of Trustees are: